Vixci/BoostSudoku/README.md

 # SudokuSAT
-Solves Sudoku puzzles of size 4, 9 or 16 using a basic DPLL SAT.
+Solves Sudoku puzzles of size 4, 9 or 16 using a basic DPLL SAT implemented in Python.
+It requires Python 3.8 to run.

 It implements a few heuristic strategies for branching, which can be selected as an optional command line argument (``-S`` or ``--strategy``).
 If none is specified, it will try all strategies.
 The supported strategies are:
 0. Basic DPLL SAT